 Small businesses get a greater chance to underpay their taxes

 Small businesses usually deal in cash; they do not maintain a proper record system or bills.
 In this way they can understate their revenues and overstate their expenses and thus underpay their taxes.

 New Tax Code has a positive impact on small businesses

 Provisions such as Section 179 expensing, cash accounting, graduated corporate tax rates, and special capital gains taxes benefit businesses that are small in terms of investment, income, or assets.

 Advantages that are part of the current “tax extenders” debate

-These provisions include expanded eligibility for Section 179 expensing and larger capital gains exclusions for investments in qualifying small businesses.
-Allowing these provisions to expire and then retroactively resuscitating them is a terrible way to make tax policy.
-If Congress believes these provisions are beneficial, they should be in place well before the start of the year, so businesses can make investment and funding decisions without needless uncertainty.
+These provisions include expanded eligibility for Section 179 expensing and larger capital gains exclusions for investments for the purpose of qualifying small businesses.
+Allowing these provisions to get expired and then retroactively resuscitating them is a terrible way to make a certain tax policy.
+If Congress believes these provisions are beneficial, they should be in place well before the starting of an year, so businesses can perform investment and funding decisions without needless uncertainty.

 Need to know about more issues small businesses face?
 Looking for a reliable tax consultant?
 My Tax Help MD is one of the reliable and professional tax relief providing companies that serve in all kinds of IRS tax issues.
 Our professional team is able to consult you about the IRS tax process, can provide you IRS audit help, and can also guide you how to save money while paying your taxes.